When Linguists ask a question about a Job, they open an Issue.

 There are two types of Issues; Source Issues, and Translation Issues.
 A Translator might create a Source Issue to ask a question about terminology in a particular string.
 Similarly, a Project Manager might create a Translation Issue to ask a question about translation in a particular string.

-Getting answers to their questions about your content helps them translate it quickly and correctly.
-Similarly, Translators, Reviewers, and Content Owners can provide feedback about the translations.
+Getting answers to questions about content helps the translation process move quickly and effectively.
+Similarly, providing feedback about translations can ensure consistency.
 All issue correspondence history is stored in-platform, allowing you to access it at any time.

 Issues are automatically assigned a unique, sequential account-wide Issue ID Number.
 Users may refer to the issue number for convenience.
 Issue ID Numbers cannot be modified.

 A single string can have multiple issues of any type.
 A string can have more than one source issue and more than one translation issue (in a specific language and across all languages).
 Each issue's state is managed independently of the other issues.

 Issues are a key tool to get your translations done quickly, and accurately.
 Smartling offers 3 ways in which you can find and manage issues;